mukhtarsafarofff/Fm-Modulator-Transmitter-module/README.md

 Most of these Short Range FM transmitters plug into the device's headphone jack and then broadcast the signal over an FM broadcast band frequency, so that it can be picked up by any nearby radio.
+This allows portable audio devices to make use of the louder or better sound quality of a home audio system or car stereo without requiring a wired connection